Learning Off-Policy with Online Planning: Experiment Details

 This baseline is similar to MBOP~\cite{argenson2020model}.
 The main difference is that in this case the Q-function is learned via TD-backups for evaluation whereas MBOP uses Monte Carlo Evaluation.
 For SAC-VE, we implement H-step value expansion from~\cite{feinberg2018model} on top of SAC for a fair comparison.
 This is following the value expansions baseline implemented in MBPO~\cite{janner2019trust}.

 \textbf{Training Details: }For LOOP-SAC we use SAC~\cite{haarnoja2018soft} as the underlying off-policy RL algorithm.
-Both the policy network(parameterized actor) and the Q-function are parameterized by (256, 256) MLP with ReLU activation.
+Both the policy network (the parameterized actor) and the Q-function are parameterized by (256, 256) MLP with ReLU activations.
 The output of the policy network is a tanh squashed Gaussian.
 We use Adam to optimize both the policy and the Q-network with a learning rate of 3e-4.
 The temperature for SAC is learned to match a predefined target entropy.
-The replay buffer has a size of 1e6 and we use a batch size of 256 for off-policy updates to the policy as well as the Q function.
+The replay buffer has a size of 1e6 and we use a batch size of 256.
 The target networks are updated with polyak averaging.
 Dynamics model related hyperparameters are listed in Table~\ref{tab:loop-sac-hp} and ARC related hyperparameters are in Table~\ref{tab:cem_hyperparams}.